 The Charlotte campus of Gordon-Conwell provides graduate theological education to nearly 600 master's and doctoral degree students representing 58 denominations and 19 foreign countries.
 The campus boasts a diverse student body; highly qualified faculty; and a convenient, economical and innovative educational delivery system.
 Classes are offered on weekends, in the evenings and as one-week intensive courses to accommodate students already engaged in full-time ministry or other vocations.

 The Charlotte campus also houses the Robert C. Cooley Center for the Study of Early Christianity, which serves as a base for research, study and scholarship, and includes the Robert C. Cooley Collection of Biblical Archaeology and Early Christianity.

 Founded in 2006 and originally an extension site of the Charlotte campus, Gordon-Conwell—Jacksonville is now our fourth campus.
 This campus offers two ATS-accredited degrees: the Master of Divinity and the Master of Arts in Christian Leadership.
 Its adult learning format, modeled on that of the Charlotte campus, emphasizes both hands-on training and in-class learning.

-Classes are offered on weekends, evenings and in one-week intensives.
+The campus serves more than 80 students from 18 different denominations through flexible classes, offered on weekends, evenings and in one-week intensives.
 Students also couple academic learning with practical ministry experience by partnering with a professor and a seasoned Christian leader through apprenticeship at a local church.